 For an independent provider:

-If you are an independent provider you are able to enter in one rendering NPI number and one billing NPI number, typically this will be the same number.
+If you are an independent provider you are able to enter one rendering Type- 1 NPI number and one billing NPI number, typically this will be the same number.
 They could be different if you are credentialed and billing under a practice name, instead of your individual NPI.

-If you are apart of a practice group you can enter in your rendering provider NPI number as well as the billing number for the practice group, if you are billing as a group under the organizational NPI.
+If you are part of a practice group you can enter your rendering provider Type-1 NPI number as well as the billing Type-2 NPI number for the practice group if you are billing as a group under the organizational NPI.

 A part of a practice group, but billing independently:

-If you are apart of a practice group in DrChrono, but you want to bill out independently you will enter in your rendering NPI number as well as the billing NPI number you will be using.
+If you are part of a practice group in DrChrono, but you want to bill out independently you will enter your rendering NPI number as well as the billing NPI number you will be using.
 This will most likely be the same as your rendering NPI number.

-This is useful if you need to bill to multiple businesses as one provider.
+This is useful if you need to bill multiple businesses as one provider.

 If you have a specific payer that needs to be billed differently than the rest, you can make those changes per payer under Insurance SetUp (link).

-Please contact support or speak with your implementation manager with any additional questions.
+Please contact support or speak with your account manager with any questions.